-The utility parameters of the variable 'Risk attitude' are significantly negative for the alternatives 'Forward contract' and 'Managed marketing'.
+The utility parameters of the variable 'Risk attitude' are significantly positive for the alternatives 'Forward contract' and 'Managed marketing'.
 Furthermore, a Wald test confirms that both parameters are not significantly different.
-Considering that the reference farmer is slightly risk-loving, this indicates the following: First, farmers who are less risk-loving than the reference farmer would prefer a 'Forward contract' over a 'Cash contract' and vice versa.
-Second, farmers who are less risk-loving would prefer the 'Cash contract' over the 'Managed marketing' alternative less pointedly than the reference farmer and vice versa.
-This follows from the aforementioned fact that the reference farmer generally prefers the 'Cash contract' over the 'Managed marketing' alternative.
+Considering that the reference farmer is risk neutral, this indicates the following: First, farmers who are risk averse (risk loving) would prefer a 'Forward contract' over a 'Cash contract' more (less) pointedly than the risk neutral farmer.
+This follows from the aforementioned fact that a risk neutral farmer generally prefers the 'Forward contract' over the 'Cash contract'.
+Second, farmers who are risk averse would prefer the 'Managed marketing' alternative over the 'Cash contract', whereas a risk loving farmer would prefer the 'Cash contract' over the 'Managed marketing' alternative.
 However, the variable 'Risk attitude' has no influence on the farmers' preference for the remaining PHIs 'Futures contract' and 'Futures-options contract'.

 Due to the results revealing no general direction in the general relationship between the farmer's preference for PHIs and his/her risk attitude, hypothesis 2 has to be partly rejected.
-However, we can conclude from the results that the degree of risk aversion has a significant impact on farmers' preferences for a specific PHI.
+However, we can conclude from the results that the risk attitude has a significant impact on farmers' preferences for a specific PHI.